Interviews

 Her current “big swing”?
 A script for an AI rom-com thriller.
 A story with romance, humor, suspense and action set in a futuristic (or maybe not so futuristic) world.

-Whether she’s playing a lead role in a twisty mystery thriller like Mind Thief or directing her own short films, Angelique Pretorius remains a testament to the versatility required in the modern industry.
+Whether she’s playing a lead role in a twisty thriller like Mind Thief or directing her own short films, Angelique Pretorius remains a testament to the versatility required in the modern industry.
 She’s no longer a foreigner on Sunset Boulevard; she is an Angelino filmmaker with a South African soul.